 - Dual or two sets of governments:

 In a unitary state as the name indicates there is only one government.
 The national government.
 In a federation two sets of governments co-exist.
 The national (also called central or federal) government and the government of each constituent State.
 These two governments derive their powers from the same source (the Constitution) and are controlled not by the other but by the Constitution.
 But it would be erroneous to assume that they work in watertight compartments.
-They govern the same people and their object is to serve the same populace so naturally their functions many at times touch and effect each other.
-They must necessarily work not in isolation but in active cooperation with the other.
+They govern the same people and their object is to serve the same populace so naturally their functions many at times touch and affect each other.
+They must necessarily work not in isolation but active cooperation with the other.
 It is interesting to note two things in this context—

 (a) The Constitution in Art.
 1(1) states India, that is Bharat, shall be a Union of States.
-Dr. Ambedkar had stated in the Constituent Assembly that the word Union has been used advisedly because it has certain advantages.
+Dr Ambedkar had stated in the Constituent Assembly that the word Union has been used advisedly because it has certain advantages.
 It indicated that (i) The Indian federation is not the result of an agreement among the States and (ii) the States have no right to secede.
 It may be noted that the word Union was employed by Stafford Cripps in his proposals and was also used in the Cabinet Mission Plan.

 - Written Constitution:

 In order to make the distribution clear and permanent it must be reduced to writing and must be made amenable to amendments and changes by observing the procedure laid down in the Constitution itself.
 Left to unwritten conventions or understanding it would create fluidity which in turn would generate uncertainty leading to dissatisfaction among the constituent units.

 - Supremacy of the Constitution: